 2. Pangolakha Wildlife Sanctuary

 Famous Pangolakha Wildlife Sanctuary in East Sikkim is a notable landmark in the hilly state.
 It covers an area of about 124 square km and is surrounded by the Pangolakha Range and the Chola Range respectively.
-It also shares a unique connection with the forests of the neighboring country Bhutan besides that of the neighboring West Bengal state.
-A few small villages are also situated in it’s amidst.
+It also shares a unique connection with the forests of the neighbouring country Bhutan besides that of the neighbouring West Bengal state.
+A few small villages are also situated in its amidst.
+Enriching the wildlife of Sikkim, this place is a must-visit.

 A notable name of Sikkim Wildlife is home to some of the most exotic animals such as the Asiatic Black Bear, Red Fox and about 300 Red Pandas which also happens to be the largest number in the world reserved at one place.
 It also has the rare species of flora which includes the Silver Fir, Oak, Bamboo and the Rhododendron amongst others.
 All in all, it has about 101 species of trees in its forests.
 But for what gets photographers flocked in huge numbers at the Pangolakha Wildlife Sanctuary in Sikkim is the variety of birds that includes even the endangered species whom it accommodates.